 Amanda is a founding member of Offshore Theatre and also a Life Member.
 She has performed in many plays over the years and has also directed many plays.
 Amanda was drawn back to the stage in 2012 by the role of Sarah in the first installment of ‘The Norman Conquests’ -‘Table Manners’, – a part she has wanted to play since her earliest days in the theatre.
 Amanda revisited the role of Sarah in the second instalment ‘Round and Round the Garden’ in 2013.

-Amanda has also performed recently in two radio plays at the Phillip Island Winery – ‘Ways & Means’ in January 2012 and ‘Same Time Next Year’ in January 2013.
-In 2014 Amanda is appearing in the Wonthaggi Theatre production of Jesus Christ Superstar playing the role of Simon Zealot.
+Amanda also performed in Offshore Theatre’s radio plays at the Phillip Island Winery – ‘Ways & Means’ in January 2012 and the hugely successful ‘Same Time Next Year’ in January 2013.
+In 2014 Amanda appeared in the Wonthaggi Theatre production of Jesus Christ Superstar playing the role of Simon Zealot.